fabon-f/temporal-polyfill-lite/README.md

 ## Browser support

 The polyfill works in browsers after September 2020 by default (e.g. Safari 14).

-This polyfill doesn't internally rely on `bigint`, thus you can support older browsers by transpiling and injecting polyfills (e.g. it relies on `globalThis` which is baseline since January 2020).
-However, if you use APIs accepting or returning `bigint`, `bigint` support is required.
+See [`docs/legacy.md`](docs/legacy.md) if you want broader support.

 ## TypeScript configuration